 Over the life of both programs (LCI is in its twentieth year and CDAP in its third), millions of dollars and thousands of hours of staff time have been invested into hundreds of community projects across the region.

 ARC recently hosted an open house to walk potential applicants through the program process.
-For those who weren’t able to attend, a digital version of the presentation is archived on the Call for Projects page.
 Applications are due Feb.
 28, 2020.The open house featured a panel of previous recipients of program assistance.
 Representatives from Kennesaw, Fairburn, and Tyrone joined the panel to share their experiences with open house attendees.

 Here are a few takeaways from their project experiences:

 The city of Kennesaw sought CDAP assistance in 2018 to re-envision an asset central to the city: its cemetery.
 The plan repositions the cemetery as a community-centered greenspace that hosts activities and events.

 The plan was created amid ongoing redevelopment in downtown Kennesaw with the goal of celebrating these changes while amplifying the story of Kennesaw’s history.
 A 2004 LCI study created a long-range plan for downtown Kennesaw and was updated in 2015.